vuestorefront/storefront-ui/packages/vue/docs/getting-started.md

 yarn add @storefront-ui/vue
 ```

-It contains the library's source code and generates a `sfui.scss` file in your project's root directory upon installation.
-You can use this file to override global and component-specific SCSS variables.

 Once the library is installed, you need to import its **root stylesheet**.
 It contains _global_ styles and SCSS variables. **Component styles** are automatically imported as part of `.vue` files for each component.

 We recommend putting it in your `main.js` or the root component of your application.